 Example:

-const browsers = await device.browsers()
+const browsers = await worker.browsers()

-console.log(`${browsers.length} browsers on this device`)
+console.log(`${browsers.length} browsers on this worker`)

 for (const browser of browsers) {